goldendoggies/JH-recipes/README.md

 ##  Other items to create in the future:

 1. [X] Links to other recipes/home
-2. [ ] Images of my recipes
+2. [X] Images of my recipes
-3. [ ] Add CSS to images and text on my recipe pages.
+3. [X] Add CSS to images and text on my recipe pages.
 4. [X] Access this project via Replit
 5. [X] Markup README.md filed
 6. [ ] Build in the Landing Page project into this recipes project
 7. [ ] Check buttons and a JS script to tell me 'good job' once all steps have been  completed
-8. [ ] Add documentation on how
+8. [ ] Add standard documentation on how to clone and run repository on local machine